Centrality: Important limitations

 Centrality indices have two important limitations, one obvious and the other subtle.
 The obvious limitation is that a centrality which is optimal for one application is often sub-optimal for a different application.
 Indeed, if this were not so, we would not need so many different centralities.
 An illustration of this phenomenon is provided by the Krackhardt kite graph, for which three different notions of centrality give three different choices of the most central vertex.

 The more subtle limitation is the commonly held fallacy that vertex centrality indicates the relative importance of vertices.
 Centrality indices are explicitly designed to produce a ranking which allows indication of the most important vertices.
 This they do well, under the limitation just noted.
 They are not designed to measure the influence of nodes in general.
 Recently, network physicists have begun developing node influence metrics to address this problem.

 The error is two-fold.
 Firstly, a ranking only orders vertices by importance, it does not quantify the difference in importance between different levels of the ranking.
 This may be mitigated by applying Freeman centralization to the centrality measure in question, which provide some insight to the importance of nodes depending on the differences of their centralization scores.
 Furthermore, Freeman centralization enables one to compare several networks by comparing their highest centralization scores.

 Secondly, the features which (correctly) identify the most important vertices in a given network/application do not necessarily generalize to the remaining vertices.

 For the majority of other network nodes the rankings may be meaningless.
 This explains why, for example, only the first few results of a Google image search appear in a reasonable order.
 The pagerank is a highly unstable measure, showing frequent rank reversals after small adjustments of the jump parameter.

 While the failure of centrality indices to generalize to the rest of the network may at first seem counter-intuitive, it follows directly from the above definitions.

 Complex networks have heterogeneous topology.
 To the extent that the optimal measure depends on the network structure of the most important vertices, a measure which is optimal for such vertices is sub-optimal for the remainder of the network.

+One further limitation of centrality measures is that they are usually designed to assign numbers or rankings to individual vertices in a network, rather than sets of vertices.
+However, some applications may for instance instead be interested in how central or marginalized a certain group of individuals is in the network of an organization.
+This has led to the generalization of centrality to groups of vertices.